ImmanuelXIV/AStar_Route_Planner/README.md

 		* if the current node is the goal node:
 			* return the grid
-		* else, expand the search to the current node's neighbors.
-This includes the following steps:
+		* else, expand the search to the current node's neighbors:
-			* Check each neighbor node in the grid to ensure that the node is empty, it hasn't been closed and is not an obstacle
+			* Check each neighbor node in the grid to ensure that the node is empty
+			* That it hasn't been closed and is not an obstacle
-			* If the node is empty, compute the cost (g value) and the heuristic (h value), and add to the list of open nodes
+			* If the node is empty, compute the cost (g) and the heuristic (h)
+			* Add node to the list of open nodes
 			* Mark the cell as closed
 	* If you exit the while loop because the list of open nodes is empty, you have run out of new nodes to explore and haven't found a path.
 ```

 For further details, refer to the paper by [Hart, Nielsson and Raphael (1968), _A Formal Basis for the Heuristic Determination of Minimum Cost Paths_](https://ieeexplore.ieee.org/document/4082128) or the implementation in `/src/route_planner.cpp`.